piehunter123/dat250-social-insecurity/vulnerabilities.md

 File upload validation:
 - No file size limit.
 - No file type filter.
+- No file name validation.
+Posting new file with the same name overwrites old file.

 No rate limiting on login, uploading.
 - Credentials can be brute forced.